MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-platform-automation-and-devops.md

 To get started with Azure Image Builder, see [Create an Azure Virtual Desktop image using Azure VM Image Builder and PowerShell](/azure/virtual-machines/windows/image-builder-virtual-desktop)

-To invoke Azure Image Builder using DevOps pipelines, use either the [Azure Image Builder Service DevOps Task](/azure/virtual-machines/linux/image-builder-devops-task) for Azure Pipelines or the [Build Azure Virtual Machine Image Action](https://github.com/marketplace/actions/build-azure-virtual-machine-image) for GitHub Actions.
+To invoke Azure Image Builder using CI/CD pipelines, use either the [Azure Image Builder Service DevOps Task](/azure/virtual-machines/linux/image-builder-devops-task) for Azure Pipelines or the [Build Azure Virtual Machine Image Action](https://github.com/marketplace/actions/build-azure-virtual-machine-image) for GitHub Actions.

 HashiCorp Packer is an open source alternative and will offer the same capabilities as Azure Image Builder (AIB is built on top of HashiCorp Packer) including the ability to distribute to an Azure Compute Gallery.